ImagicTheCat/FundamentalChemistry/README.md

 #### Versatile generator

 * A powerful generator to power the laser network and the machines.
-* Not only combustion, this generator can be used in many ways, as draining power directly from the environment (wind, water flowing, heat source below).
+* Not only combustion, this generator can be used in many ways, like draining power directly from the environment (wind, water flowing, heat source below).

 #### Energy storage